 Common Types of Dental Issues that Require Emergency Treatment

-If you have a toothache lasting more than a day, you should call your dentist to check into what is causing the pain.
+If you have a toothache lasting more than a day, you should call your dentist and have them look into what is causing the pain.
 In addition, if the area around your tooth hurts when you touch or move it or you experience pain when biting into a piece of food, you’ll need to see your dentist immediately.
 Pain may be severe and throbbing or mild and constant.
-A tooth abscess is a pocket of puss caused by an infection that requires immediate treatment to prevent the infection from moving to other parts of your body.
+Leaving this untreated can cause a tooth abscess.
+These pockets of puss are caused by an infection and those require immediate treatment to prevent the infection from possibly moving to other parts of your body.
 Call your dentist to schedule an appointment.

 Lost Crown or Filling

 Have you lost a crown or filling?
 Don’t panic.
 This is a dental issue many people experience at some point in their lives.
 See your dentist as soon as possible to determine the best course of action for your specific circumstances.
-By acting quickly, you may be able to save yourself from further pain and receive a temporary solution that prevents pain and further damage or a possibly a same day crown can be made.
-Your dentist will be able to provide you with alternative solutions that helps keep your smile looking great and your mouth feeling pain-free.
+By acting quickly, you may be able to save yourself from further pain and receive a temporary solution.
+Addressing the issues quickly can help prevent further pain or damage.
+At Epic Dental, it is highly possible that we can make a same day crown and remedy the issue quickly.
+Check with you dentist, they will be able to provide you with alternative solutions that helps keep your smile looking great and your mouth feeling pain-free.